 Pennsylvania Medical and Health Care Debt Collection Statistics

 As mentioned, one in three Pennsylvania patients cannot pay their medical bills.
-And all the insurance rate in this state is at a low 5.5%, those who have chosen not to take on health insurance say it is because the monthly cost is still too high.
-These uninsured patients put doctors in a difficult place as they have to treat the ill with no way to pay their staff or suppliers.
+And all the insurance rate in this state is at a low 5.5%.
+Those who have chosen not to take on health insurance say it is because the monthly cost is still too high.
+These uninsured patients put doctors in a difficult place as they have to treat the ill without paying their staff or suppliers.

 A survey conducted by the Pennsylvania Health Access Network and Altarum also determined: